 We can use the TF_LOG_PATH to indicate where we want to save the logs.
 For example

 It’s worth remembering that to use the TF_LOG_PATH, the TF_LOG must be specified to enable the logs.

 How to enable logs for our Cloud Provider?

 Terraform allow us to enable another set of logs to show us all API calls and steps to mapping the resources with our cloud provider.
 To achieve that, we can specify the TF_LOG_PROVIDER environment variable.

 Also, we can use the same debug levels that we have learned above to TF_LOG for TF_LOG_PROVIDER.

 How to debug the Terraform Core?

 We can use the environment variable TF_LOG_CORE to start logging information and details that occur on the Terraform Core.
 Regarding the levels of logs, we can also use the same level shown before.

 Thanks for visiting us!
-I hope you find useful information in this article, that will save you a bunch of time.
-If you find any bug on Terraform you can report it on GitHub Official repository.
+I hope you find helpful information in this article that will save you a bunch of time.
+If you find any bug on Terraform, you can report it on GitHub’s Official repository.